 RECRUITMENT

-The research will be conducted in Florida, which has the highest number of new HIV infections in the U.S., as well as an increasingly diverse population with HIV, 50% of whom are now aged 50 years or over.
+The research was conducted in Florida, which had the highest number of new HIV infections in the U.S., as well as an increasingly diverse population with HIV, 50% of whom were aged 50 years or over.
+A total of 151 participants were screened, and 57 were enrolled.

 SHARC research happens at universities and in communities across the state of Florida.